JohnCosta27/RealTimeTradingSystem/log/logbook.md

 First entry in the log book.
 This week I have taken the time to get organised, finalise my project idea and talk to my superviser about it.
 I finalised the list of features that I wanted to have in the final product.
 Also got a draft of my plan.

 ## 02/10/2022
-Finish the draft of the report, but does not yet include the bibliography.
+Finish the draft of the plan, but does not yet include the bibliography.
 Still need to walk through the marking grid and tick all the boxes.

 ## 03/10/2022
-Adding references to my plan - still not finished.
+Completed the bibliography for now.
+However the work is not complete.

 ## 05/10/2022
 Added testing, how currency will work and core and optional features to the plan.